Zaubeerer/zaubeerer.github.io/content/Random/hello_world.md

 In my opinion, climate change is the biggest challenge of this century.
 Therefore, I want to contribute to accelerating the energy transition by writing articles that describe how to make use of `Python` and Data Science to extract knowledge from energy data.

-So, if you want to focus on Energy content, check out www.robin-beer.de/category/energy.html.
+So, if you want to focus on Energy content, check out the category <a href="www.robin-beer.de/category/energy.html" target="_blank">Energy</a>.

 ![tesla energy](https://i1.wp.com/electrek.co/wp-content/uploads/sites/3/2018/11/Tesla-house-model-s-powerwall-solar-roof-e1541152190196.jpg?w=2500&quality=82&strip=all&ssl=1)